 Regardless of cause, the challenge is the same as it has always been: balancing my own needs with the energy that I do have and trying to learn what works to improve my energy.
 Ultimately it seems to be simply a waiting game… allowing the pendulum to return on its own, though I can’t help but try to make that happen more quickly.

 I am realizing that this tendency to fluctuate permeates other aspects of my life and my struggle to regain my health.
-I am eating more raw foods, for example, but I also have to deal with a sudden weakness for chocolate malts and other indulgences, though I also tell myself how rare those lapses are compared to my past.
+I am eating more raw foods, for example, but I also have to deal with a sudden weakness for chocolate malts and other indulgences, though I remind myself how rare those lapses are compared to my past.
 Don’t I get some points for improving, if not being perfect?
 I find myself naturally whispering self-affirmations when falling asleep or as I wake up, but it’s been quite awhile since I’ve achieved a deep meditative state, or even one of the extended periods of internal quiet and stillness that I first discovered as a neophyte shaman.
+I will start by remembering to breathe deeply.

-I think I know what I need to do, but in the process of day-to-day living, I just as easily forget these things and revert to habitual patterns.
+I think I know what I need to do, but in the process of day-to-day living, I just as easily forget those things and revert to habitual patterns.

 These energy lulls—call them depressions, if you will—have been a part of my life for as long as I can remember, and they do seem to be cyclical, though I can’t say there is a definite pattern or rhythm.
 They have always come to an end and my strength and energy returns.
 I’ve no reason to doubt that will be the case this time as well.